Olypmanel/nested/README.md

     )
 ```
 ### Comparison operators ==>  <code> >(), >=(), ===(), !==(), <(), <=() </code>
 Like the mathematical operators.
-They can take any number of arguments but these.
+They can take any number of arguments.
 But it is better to use them as binary operators.
 And they always return Booleans: (true or false).
 ```js